 I mean, same finish and the same manufacturer.
 Because even if you purchased the same material, they could be different shades and textures in some cases.

-Other than that, I will share the fail-safe approaches that you can use to mix your bathroom metals.
+Other than that, I will share 3 fail-safe approaches for mixing metals in the bathroom with confidence.

 This is the easiest and the most common technique to mix any metal in your bathroom.
 Divide your room horizontally in half.

 Separate the top half from the bottom and use two different metals.

 Pick one metal to use in your bottom half, meaning in your drawer pulls, in an exposed drain pipe for interior style purposes (if you have), and countertop legs.

 Use different materials in your top half, meaning in your faucets and your light fixture.

 As you see, all the finishes on the top half of the bathroom are brass metal, and the bottom drawer pulls are chrome finish.
 All the metals are perfectly balanced with each other.

 Perfect Ratio for Mixing Metals in the Bathroom